 Writer & Photographer

 She has exhibited her photography at various venues in the tri-state area including the “Look Close, See Far” exhibit in Chelsea, New York and “Mithila Art” at Casa Colombo Art Gallery; “Black and Brown (Portrait of People)” in Jersey City; “Shifted Nature” exhibition at Alfa Art Gallery with an interview about the artistic process here and where her photograph “Mystery” was recognized at their annual award ceremony.
 Her photoessay, “Gurgaon Utopia” was published in SARAI Reader ’09: Projections.
 She was a 2020 Artist in Residence at SMUSH Gallery where she produced and exhibited the series “One Night”.
 Read more about it at NJ.com.

 Poetry & Prose

 Her short story was a Finalist in the 2017 Glimmer Train Very Short Fiction Contest.
 Her poetry can be read in OJAL: Open Journal of Arts and Letters here and here, BlazeVOX Journal, Red Eft Review, Tiny Seed Literary Journal, HCC April Poetry Month Series, and forthcoming in Hotel Amerika, Kissing Dynamite’s Anthology Punk (Summer 2020) and New Moons: Contemporary Writing by North American Muslims Anthology edited by Kazim Ali (Red Hen Press, Spring 2021).
-She is also a moderator for the Jersey City Plums Poetry Workshop.
+She is a moderator for the Jersey City Plums Poetry Workshop.